ChawinTan/Notes/System design/README.md

 It can also replace multiple api calls with one call, serve static content and cache response.

-Adapter to newer versions of protocols (eg. convert http2 to http) and to expose your service url for public usage
+Adapter to newer versions of protocols (eg. convert http2 to http) and to expose your service url for public usage (keep track of client usage and billing them)